ArtBlocks/artblocks-community-tooling/RoyaltiesProcessorDelivery/readme.md

 **Artist payments +/-**:
 - Assumes all artists always have a 5% royalty and AB always has a 2.5% royalty
-  - This is not always true, e.g.: https://etherscan.io/tx/0x8e32abbe9d6ebdb9ec4bc79c1ad176a56317f4716203cffe3dbddbb303915f89
   - Recommend a config file to define this by-project in the future, or encourage the use of Royalty Registry
 - Assumes artist/additional payee split has NOT CHANGED between first block queried and current block when script is ran.
   - This is relatively unconcerning in most cases.
 However, clear communication and awareness must be used regarding how splits change over time.

 **Underestimates Artist Payments**:
-- Assumes only one OpenSea sale (i.e. call to `atomicMatch_`) occurs per transaction
+- (when NOT using OpenSea API mode*) Assumes only one OpenSea sale (i.e. call to `atomicMatch_`) occurs per transaction
   - This is not true in all cases, especially for arbitrage bots
     - e.g. https://etherscan.io/tx/0x128763e116ec0f0760bd64f7cbb066b67458f35317d5911a9357734463a91c4a
   - The solution to this is to update the subgraph schema to not use `tx_hash` as a primary key for the OpenSeaSale entity
   - Current behavior of subgraph is that only the last sale to occur in a tx is recorded (overwrites all previous sales in tx)

 **Overestimates Artist Payments**:
-- Assumes bundled sales ONLY contain Art Blocks flagship or PBAB pieces
+- (when NOT using OpenSea API mode*) Assumes bundled sales ONLY contain Art Blocks flagship or PBAB pieces
   - Royalties collected in bulk-sales are divided by total number of tokens in the sale.
 Our subgraph only tracks Art Blocks tokens.
 When a bulk sale contains both Art Blocks token(s) *and* non-Art Blocks tokens, the script divides total royalty by the qty of Art Blocks tokens instead qty of all tokens.
   - Typically ~small portion of total sales
   - Solution to this is to either change the behavior of public subgraph's handling of bulk sales, or use a different source for bulk transactions that contain Art Blocks tokens.
     - Different sources could be: parse logs via web3 calls for *every* transaction (significant usage of web3 provider), or trust OpenSea's api and get sale information for every transaction.
 The subgraph may be able to indicate bulk transacitons, which would reduce queries.
-- Assumes royalties are being collected in bulk private sales at or after block `13147635`
+- (when NOT using OpenSea API mode*) Assumes royalties are being collected in bulk private sales at or after block `13147635`
-  - Spot checks indicate OpenSea is **NOT** collecting royalties on bulk private sales, only single-token private sales
+  - In reality, it appears that OpenSea only collects artist royalties on bundle sales that also contain tokens from a single OpenSea collection
   - TBD if OpenSea decides to change royalty policies in the future

+*-When using OpenSea API mode, results appear to be entirely accurate because OpenSea excludes sale events from our queries when artist royalties were not collected.
 # Dependencies

 The scripts in this project depend on Art Blocks public hosted subgraph.
 This can be found at https://thegraph.com/hosted-service/subgraph/artblocks/art-blocks.